Continuous patent monitoring for biotech sequences

 - • Verify ZIP sha256

-- • Run packet lint (packet-only)
+- • Run packet lint with the shipped CLI

-- • Optionally verify signed runner image
+- • Optionally verify the signed runner image and attestations

 If the receipts hold up, the tool holds up.